Hannah's House 119

 Hannah's House 119 is a non-profit organization depending, in faith, on God's provision through grants and private donations from those who want to partner with us in breaking the cycle, helping young people rise above their circumstances, making a better life for themselves and becoming a contributing citizen of their communities.

-Hannah's House 119 is more than a physical place; it's a support system for the many young women of Stark County who often have no one to count on.
-With a growing set of programs and mentors to offer guidance, life skill training and opportunity, we lessen the odds of them falling into homelessness, sexual exploitation, gangs, early motherhood, joblessness or imprisonment.
+Hannah's House 119 is more than a physical place; it's a support system for the many young women of Stark and Carroll Counties adding one more caring adult in their life.
+With a growing set of programs and mentors to offer guidance, life skill training and opportunity, we lessen the odds of them falling into homelessness, sexual exploitation, gangs, joblessness or imprisonment.

 Be a part of helping others rise above their circumstances!